DhakshinaMoorthi-Techee/Task-Management/README.md

 - **TypeScript** - Ensures type safety and better maintainability
 - **React Context API** - State management solution
 - **CSS Modules / Tailwind CSS** - Styling the UI

----

-## 🎨 UI/UX Design
-The design reference can be found here: [Adobe XD Design](https://xd.adobe.com/view/da5258f4-f12a-4822-8f55-f1841382762b-8f01/specs/)

-> **Note:** A login page has been added with the same design style inferred from the overall UI.

----

 ## 📌 Notes
 - AI tools were used to **enhance the code structure and improve efficiency**.